South Carolina Divorce Laws

 In this article, we will explore some of the most important aspects of South Carolina divorce law so that you can be better prepared for what lies ahead.

-Having a good lawyer by your side is always advisable, but it’s also helpful to have a basic understanding of the law yourself.
+Having a good divorce lawyer in Greenville by your side is always advisable, but it’s also helpful to have a basic understanding of the law yourself.
 At Sarah Henry Law, we want to arm you with the knowledge you need to make the best decisions for your future.

 Fault and No-Fault Divorce in South Carolina